 No, Shock Therapy Cannot But Probably Shocks Can

-This is based on a report that a group of students in a university (MIT) were trying to get off Facebook and in a bid, developed something mildy dangerous.
+This is based on a report that a group of students in a university (MIT) were trying to get off Facebook and in a bid, developed something mildly dangerous.
 However, the gadget – called Pavlos Poke – they created, can be tweaked and used to reduce, if not cure, Facebook addiction.
-The original research page says it is a joke but I find it can be of help – considering that the very basis of the technique is to create subconscious rejection by brain.
+The original research page says it is a joke but I find it can be of help – considering that the very basis of the technique is to create subconscious rejection by the brain.
 I would not endorse it as such but you might consider tweaking the technology keeping “natural rejection” at the core.

-Right now, their gadget is kind of keyboard that sends high electrical impulses to your body, when you are spending too much time on Facebook.
-These electrical impulses are real electricity flowing via your hands to shock you if you exceed certain time-period on Facebook – or for the matter, on any website you prefer to get rid off.
+Right now, their gadget is a kind of keyboard that sends high electrical impulses to your body, when you are spending too much time on Facebook.
+These electrical impulses are real electricity flowing via your hands to shock you if you exceed a certain time-period on Facebook – or for the matter, on any website you prefer to get rid of.
 Few such shocks will keep your brain alert and your urge to play around on the website will reduce.

 Of course, as with any addiction, there may be methods to supplement the addiction.
-For example, you stop using computer for using Facebook and go mobile.
+For example, you stop using the computer for using Facebook and go mobile.
 That is easy and hence would fail the entire project mentioned above.
 But if you have had quite a few shocks on the site using the computer before switching to the mobile, you might see yourself on guard and closing the website quite too often – an attempt by your subconscious brain to avert physical electric shocks.

-While the above experiment is dangerous – the level of electricity released is of same power as of that which comes out of the wall outlet – it has some uses.
+While the above experiment is dangerous – the level of electricity released is of the same power as that which comes out of the wall outlet – it has some uses.
 Using a lower electricity impulse might or might not be of much use.
 You need something that shocks you for a while.
 I will leave the discussion on how much strong electricity is safe as I don’t have much knowledge on that.
 I do know that it needs to be shocking your brain to an extent that it fears next instance and that you need a certain number of shocks before your brain stays cautious, reminding you to get off the website as soon as possible.

 Speaking of tweaks, as with any technology, there is much possibility of creating similar devices or redesigning the technology to provide information (in this case, the electric shock) in a different way.

 That has to be done carefully though.
-The brain may be frightened so much that it would prevent you from working for longer hours on a stretch as such or on a particular website – instead of just Facebook and other social media addictive sites.
-In either case, this technology employs natural rejection technique and I think a little alteration to the same can provide the desired results.
+The brain may be frightened so much that it would prevent you from working for long hours on a stretch as such or on a particular website – instead of just Facebook and other social media addictive sites.
+In either case, this technology employs a natural rejection technique and I think a little alteration to the same can provide the desired results.

 What Are Other Methods?

-Among the most endorsed methods are self-control, blocking the websites and using third-party applications to remind you or freeze the computer when you have been on the site for long.
+Among the most endorsed methods is self-control, blocking the websites and using third-party applications to remind you or freeze the computer when you have been on the site for long.
 Self-control, if were as strong as required to quit any addiction, the addiction wouldn’t have been there in the place so I reject it completely.
 It is like – I will quit smoking, from tomorrow.

 Blocking and third-party applications can be twisted and uninstalled.
-And there is no guarantee that if a third-party app froze your computer for being on Facebook, you won’t go and log in via a mobile.
+And there is no guarantee that if a third-party app froze your computer for being on Facebook, you won’t go and log in via mobile.
 These too are better said than done.